nearform/titus/docs/developers/packages/titus-frontend/README.md

 ### Titus-backend Provider

 If you have an Auth0 application configured, you can use the titus-backend login endpoint to authenticate users.
-In this authenication is performed as follows:
+In this case, authenication is performed as follows:
-- users provide valid Auth0 credentials
+- provide your valid Auth0 credentials
 - the credentials are passed to titus-backend
 - titus-backend validates them against Auth0
 - when successful, titus-backend returns authentication data to the provider
-- the provider gets the details, stores them in local storage, and grants access to dashboard
+- provider stores the details in local storage, and grants access to dashboard

 To enable it, do the following:
 1. Provide Auth0 details in the titus-backend `.env` file (`AUTH0_*` variables)